 THE CURE IS TOO MUCH BETTER THAN THE DISEASE

-We had a call recently from a North Dakota lawyer, who was involved in a tree case where the standard for measuring damages being considered was the “cost to cure.”
-He wondered whether we were familiar with the concept.
+I had a call recently from a North Dakota lawyer, who was involved in a tree case where the standard for measuring damages being considered was the “cost to cure.”
+He wondered whether I was familiar with the concept.

 In losses due to wrongful cutting of trees, we traditionally see damages being applied as diminution of value of the property (noncommercial trespass), the value of the timber (in commercial trespass cases), and, occasionally, restoration value (the cost to restore that which was lost).
 The ultimate goal, as we once noted, “is compensation for the harm or damage done.
 Thus, a court may apply whatever method is most appropriate to compensate a plaintiff for his or her loss.”

-The question posed our attorney friend from the Flickertail State left us scratching our heads, (not a good idea, because it dislodged some of the little hair we have remaining): it sounded to us that “cost-to-cure” was being used in the case as a fancier name for restoration costs (sometimes called replacement costs).
-The only place we had seen the term “cost to cure” used was in condemnation cases.
+The question posed our attorney friend from the Flickertail State left me scratching my head, (not a good idea, because it dislodged some of the little hair I have remaining): it sounded to me that “cost-to-cure” was being used in the case as a fancier name for restoration costs (sometimes called replacement costs).
+The only place I had seen the term “cost to cure” used was in condemnation cases.
 A Texas appellate decision in such a case defined the “cost-to-cure” approach as “an appraisal technique used to arrive at the taken property’s market value and the diminished market value of the remainder, which included the cost to replace improvements taken, damaged, or destroyed, after they have been appropriately depreciated.

-The attorney asked us whether we could verify “that the Cost of Cure Method has been accepted by the Courts.”
+The attorney asked me whether I could verify “that the Cost of Cure Method has been accepted by the Courts.”
 Not really.
-Our problem is that “cost of cure” has been accepted by the courts in condemnation cases, where the government decides to take your property for some more-or-less debatable public “good.”
-But we have never seen it called “cost of cure” in a tree damage case, where “cost of restoration” is the term applied, when that measure of damage is called for.
+My problem is that “cost of cure” has been accepted by the courts in condemnation cases, where the government decides to take your property for some more-or-less debatable public “good.”
+But I have never seen it called “cost of cure” in a tree damage case, where “cost of restoration” is the term applied, when that measure of damage is called for.

-Nevertheless, for today we found a condemnation case from Michigan, which tangentially involves trees (and thus, meeting our exacting standards for this blog).
-So, as a consolation prize, let’s see how a fruit farmer tried to jack up the value of the loss of 20% of his acreage with a “cost to cure” analysis, and how the Court – channeling Publilius Syrus –told him the cure couldn’t be better than the disease.
+Nevertheless, for today I found a condemnation case from Michigan, which tangentially involves trees (and thus, meeting my exacting standards for this blog).
+So, as a consolation prize, let’s see how a fruit farmer tried to jack up the value of the loss of 20% of his acreage with a “cost to cure” analysis, and how the Court – quite appropriately channeling Publilius Syrus in this time of viral pandemic – told him the cure couldn’t be better than the disease.